larsks/intro-to-github-actions/slides.md

 # Interlude 2: Pre-commit

-- The `pre-commit` tool comes with a number of built-in checks, and it can also source checks from external repositories.
+- The [`pre-commit`][pre-commit] tool comes with a number of built-in checks, and it can also source checks from external repositories.
 - Checks to run are defined in a `.pre-commit-config.yaml` file, which is included in your repository.
 - Developers can configure `pre-commit` as a `git` `pre-commit` hook by simply running `pre-commit install`.